 Focus on SEO

 Search engine optimization (eCommerce SEO) is the partner of paid advertising and shouldn't be ignored.
 This is the natural ability of your website and product pages to appear in search engine results.
 The higher up your pages rank, the more traffic you naturally get and the more favorably Google treats your ads.
 The success of your on-page SEO for eCommerce and SEO for eCommerce product pages directly affects the relevance of your brand and your ability to increase eCommerce sales.
 It also signals search engines that your ads are worth showing since you already have traffic to your website.
+It's best to familiarize yourself with various SEO terms.

 Use Email Marketing